joelouthan/Theologicus/src/confession-1689/1689-01-TEACH-revelation-inspiration-of-holy-scriptures.md

 <img class="intro-right" src="art-1689.png">

-# The Revelation & Inspiration of the Holy Scriptures
+# Teaching: 1689 Chapter 1 The Revelation & Inspiration of the Holy Scriptures

 >*Teaching notes for Reforming Truth Church's Conference "1689 On Holy Scriptures", March 23, 2024.
 These notes will be covering:*
 >